 Matching Workouts to Training Plan

 First, you will need to track or manually enter the workout, then, hovering your mouse over the red man, you will see an option to match the workout.
 It says "Attach Workout", simply check off the option and click save.
-It is only possible to match a workout to a planned run the day of, day before or day after a planned run.
+It is only possible to match a workout to today's planned workout or to past planned workouts (last weeks workouts).
 In case you would like to attach the workout to another date, you can change the date of the actual workout and then match it to the training plan.

 To create a training plan for a half marathon, the minimum requirement is that you currently run 10 km/~6 miles per week.